huubl/lazyframe/README.md

 ###  New features that we are planning to add:
 * make it compatible with a cookie consent banner like klaro and only load the frame if consent for a specific vendor cookie is given, else display a placeholder element that you can modify by yourself
+* add thumbnail placeholder with image element instead of background element
+* overlay thumbnail with play button

 ## Installation Instructions
 1. [Install](#install)